-- Goal 1: Graduates are equipped to organize, administer, and conduct a structured music and worship ministry in a local church setting. - Objective 1.1: Students demonstrate the ability to plan, design, and execute an integrated worship service in both liturgical and thematic settings. - Objective 1.2: Students demonstrate the ability to conduct a worship team rehearsal and a choir rehearsal. - Objective 1.3: Students demonstrate the ability to integrate theology and practical skills by writing an original worship composition. - Objective 1.4: Students demonstrate basic competencies in sound and video production. - Goal 2: Graduates are equipped with intermediate- to advanced-level performance skills in both solo and ensemble settings.
+- Goal 1: Graduates are equipped to organize, administer, and conduct a structured music and worship ministry in a local church setting. - Objective 1.1: Students demonstrate the ability to plan, design, and execute an integrated worship service in both liturgical and thematic settings. - Objective 1.2: Students demonstrate the ability to conduct a worship team rehearsal and a choir rehearsal. - Objective 1.3: Students demonstrate the ability to integrate theology and practical skills by writing an original worship composition.

+Objective 1.4: Students demonstrate basic competencies in sound and video production.

+Goal 2: Graduates are equipped with intermediate- to advanced-level performance skills in both solo and ensemble settings.

-- Objective 2.1: Students demonstrate keyboard and vocal proficiency. - Objective 2.2: Students demonstrate group vocal proficiency in performance ensembles. - Goal 3: Graduates are equipped with music core-related skills in music theory, music history, and general musicianship. - Objective 3.1: Students demonstrate a basic knowledge of major composers and corresponding works and genres in Western music history. - Objective 3.2: Students demonstrate an integrated understanding of music theory, culminating in original music compositions of Baroque and Classical models. - Objective 3.3: Students demonstrate a proficiency in aural, sight singing, keyboard, and dictation skills. - Goal 4: Graduates are equipped with knowledge-based and practical skills in worship ministry. - Objective 4:1: Students demonstrate an integration of sound biblical foundations with underlying creative endeavors and communicate these truths effectively. - Objective 4.2: Students demonstrate a growing spiritual formation for ministry. - Objective 4.3: Students demonstrate the ability to lead, work alongside, and assist a team in a developing pastoral role.
+Objective 2.1: Students demonstrate keyboard and vocal proficiency.

+Objective 2.2: Students demonstrate group vocal proficiency in performance ensembles.

+- Goal 3: Graduates are equipped with music core-related skills in music theory, music history, and general musicianship. - Objective 3.1: Students demonstrate a basic knowledge of major composers and corresponding works and genres in Western music history. - Objective 3.2: Students demonstrate an integrated understanding of music theory, culminating in original music compositions of Baroque and Classical models. - Objective 3.3: Students demonstrate a proficiency in aural, sight singing, keyboard, and dictation skills. - Goal 4: Graduates are equipped with knowledge-based and practical skills in worship ministry.

+Objective 4.1: Students demonstrate an integration of sound biblical foundations with underlying creative endeavors and communicate these truths effectively.